-Guiding an enterprise through accelerating change requires agile, digitally-astute leadership.
+Guiding an enterprise through accelerating change requires agile, insightful leadership.

 - Certificates are designed so that you can fully participate in classes from anywhere in the world.

 The Leading Change and Innovation Certificate requires three courses:

 BUSN 6105: Agile Planning and Execution - Using the Agile change management methodology, take a systematic approach to articulating desired outcomes, developing a detailed plan with milestones and metrics, and bringing stakeholders in at appropriate points.
 Develop crucial communications planning, ensuring the organization has a full and clear picture of the direction and execution path.
 Real-world projects in this course include developing a plan for a change initiative in one’s organization – defining the outcomes, selecting the methodology and developing the communication framework.